SamC95/Kotlin_NewsApp/README.md

 * User should be able to search for news based on their input
 * Functionality for the user to save articles on their account
 * The user should have the ability to delete their account along with any saved data related to it permanently
-* Application should behave as expected when changing between vertical and horizontal landscape and data should be correctly retained
+* Application should behave as expected when changing between vertical and horizontal orientation and data should be correctly retained

 ## Approach